laninsky/reference_aligning_to_established_loci/README.md

 -- installed picard using apache ant

--- unzipped the gatk binary
+-- unzipped the gatk folder

 You will also need to set up a 'phasing_settings' file.
 On each separate line, in this order, you will need: